 Whilst this move solved many of the problems that came with the previous on-premise approach, it didn’t solve everything.
-Junze Bao, Site Reliability Engineer for General Marketplaces at SMG Swiss Marketplace Group, gave us an insight into a more recent migration and the wins and challenges that came with it.
+Junze Bao, Site Reliability Engineer at SMG Swiss Marketplace Group, shared insights into a recent migration—its successes and challenges.

 Although tutti.ch was migrated to the cloud, it was more of a lift and shift approach.
 It solved a lot but not all problems that tutti.ch had whilst still working with legacy.
-(You can read all about that big move in one of our earlier blog posts) Adding new applications was still relatively slow and cumbersome, and developers depended too much on system engineers when it came to application deployment.
+(You can read all about that big move in one of our earlier blog posts) Incorporating new apps remained slow and cumbersome, with excessive reliance on system engineers for deployment within the process.
 Additionally, sharing a single test environment amongst all developers takes away a lot of flexibility and autonomy.
 These and other factors contributed to finding an even better solution for tutti.ch.
 In comes Kubernetes.
 Kubernetes is a modern container orchestration platform.
 It facilitates the management, deployment, and scaling of our applications.
-It was initially released in 2014 and has been widely adopted by many companies since containerizing applications solves a lot of problems.
+It was initially released in 2014 and has been widely adopted by many companies.
+This is because containerizing applications solves a lot of problems.

 Containers for Christmas